chrusty/kafka-cli/README.md

 - `admin topics list`: List topics
 - `admin topics describe <topic>`: Describe the config for a specific topic
 - `admin topics delete <topic>`: Delete a topic
-- `admin consume <topic>`: Consume messages from a specific topic (optionally with a consumer-group ID)
+- `admin consume <topic>`: Consume messages from a specific topic (optionally with a consumer-group ID).
+Messages go to STDOUT, logs to STDERR.

 The following commands are under development: